frou/pg2go/README.md

 If `NEED_GO_TYPE_FOR_...` shows up in the resultant file then add a case for that type name to the `TYPE_PG2GO` function in the .sql file.

-If the tables & views you're interested in aren't in the `'public'` schema then search and replace that in the .sql file.
+If the tables you're interested in aren't in the `'public'` schema then search and replace that in the .sql file.

 If you want the struct identifiers, and not just their fields, to be exported (start with upper case) then search and replace `NAME_PG2GO(table_name, false)`